tolvanea/teensy3_keyboard_controller/README.md

 docker images
 ```

 Then, teensy model should be specified.
 Uncomment the line corresponding your teensy model in `Makefile`.
+For example:
 ```
+#MODEL=TEENSY32
+#MODEL=TEENSY35
 MODEL=TEENSY36
 ```
 No other device specific configuration is needed.
 Everything else is automated.